psnaveengit/C_Programming_Refresher_Projects/README.md

 Similarly, the Projects folders consists of 2 Subfolders, one for the examples question in the book and the other for the project assignment in the online course.

 I used VS Code and installed extensions for C/C++ from Microsoft.
 To ease the running of code I installed "Code Runner" Extension by Jun Han.
 Ofcourse I already installed MinGW gcc C compiler.
+To easily run compiled code I installed .exe runner too on VS Code.

+NOTE: Delete the .vscode folder once cloned to your local drive to avoid errors in VS Code

 1. Online Course: C Programming For Beginners - Master the C Language: https://www.udemy.com/course/c-programming-for-beginners-/